Anger How It Works: How to Change Your Heart

 James connects moral problems with anger.
 Someone said, “Do what?
 What does my morality have to do with my anger?
 Wait just a minute!”

-I didn’t say it.
-James said it.
+I didn’t say it; James did.
 The Bible says it.
-Let’s look at this verse in two parts.
+Let’s examine this verse in two parts.

 James 1:21 Therefore, get rid of all moral filth and the evil that is so prevalent . . .

 James links anger with “moral filth” and with “the evil that is so prevalent” with the conjunction “Therefore.”
 He says excessive anger comes from something morally wrong and evil.
-Excessive anger actually means something else is going on much deeper.
+Excessive anger means something else is going on that is much more profound.
 Let’s take a moment here and ponder this.
 First, let’s get a working definition of the word moral.
 It means our personal principles of right and wrong.
-It means our personal standards of behavior and character based on those principles.
-Simply, morality means the rules by which we live our lives.
+It means our standards of behavior and character are based on those principles.
+Simply put, morality refers to the rules by which we live our lives.
 People live their lives by different rules.

 Anger How It Works sermon video audio notes